 - Promotional financing: No interest if paid in full within six, 12, 18, or 24 months on purchases of $200 or more when you make the minimum monthly payments and pay the full amount due by the end of the payment period

-- Fees: You will be charged up to $37 for late payments.
+- Fees: Up to $37 for late payments

 A peer-to-peer lending platform typically collects information from the applicant and submits it to several different lenders who will then contact the potential borrower with their offers.

 Peer-to-peer lending platforms were originally created to offer an alternative to receiving loans through banks.
-Instead, lenders and borrowers could communicate directly.
-By taking banks out of the equation, consumers have come to expect lower interest rates and more options, even for those with bad credit.
-However, big banks soon realized how popular peer-to-peer lending was becoming, and, of course, had to be a part of it.
-Still, the amount of competition on these platforms means that even big banks have to offer fair or lowered interest rates to be considered by potential borrowers.
+By taking banks out of the equation, consumers have come to expect lower interest rates and more options, even if they have bad credit.
+The amount of competition created by these platforms means that even big banks have to offer fair or lowered interest rates to be considered by potential borrowers.

-Something to note about peer-to-peer lending is that you may get a lot of calls or emails from lenders, which can get pretty annoying.
+Something to note about peer-to-peer lending is that you may get a lot of calls or emails from lenders, which can be annoying.
 If you do choose to use a peer-to-peer site, make sure you consider each offer before accepting one.
+We list the reputable peer-to-peer lending sites below, ordered starting with the best overall options.

 - What you can use it for: You can find a loan for almost anything, including cosmetic procedures, dentistry, bariatric surgeries, and more.